Haematology – Haemophilia A

 Replacement FVIII proteins – whether plasma derived or recombinant – have traditionally been administered directly into the blood stream of haemophiliacs via intravenous (“IV”) injection.
 This route of administration is unpleasant, can require trained medical assistance (so is not optimised for home therapy) and is potentially damaging to the structure of the vein long-term.
 These drawbacks can result in reduced compliance by patients and are less conducive to the development of regular, prophylactic care regimes, leaving patients open to the danger of bleeds and the resulting healthcare costs of dealing with such ad hoc incidents.

 In order to move towards a better form of prophylaxis, companies have worked to develop “long-lasting” versions of blood factors with a longer half-life in the body.
 This has involved the use of well-known technologies such as PEGylation or the creation of fusion proteins to protect the injected protein from being degraded and excreted from the body.
 Such technologies are able to extend the life of the proteins for several days, allowing a form of prophylaxis, but come with their own problems.

-The development of subcutaneously (“SQ”) administered FVIII by Ascension addresses several of the short comings seen with previous products and leads the way to improved prophylaxis.
+The development of subcutaneously (“SQ”) administered FVIII by Ascension addresses several of the short comings seen with previous products and could potentially lead to improved prophylactic treatment options.
 Contrary to the attempt to reduce the number of (inconvenient) IV injections to a smaller number of (inconvenient) higher dose administrations, the SQ approach will see daily, lower dose injections delivered through a narrow needle into the subcutaneous tissue.
 Once there, the proteins leach out of this SQ depot through the interstitial fluids into the lymph and thence into the bloodstream.
 Once there they form a second circulating depot, protected from degradation by the technologies employed in their delivery.